 The day is still popular and many a Japanese has nice childhood memories of singing songs like the following:

-Often koinobori contain a drawing of the mythical folk hero Kintaro.
-The carp symbolizes endurance, while Kintaro was a child of superhuman strength and courage, so his image is used in the hope that the sons of the house will become equally brave and strong.
+Often koinobori contained a drawing of the mythical folk hero Kintaro.
+The carp symbolized endurance, while Kintaro was a child of superhuman strength and courage.
+So his image was used in the hope that the sons of the house would become equally brave and strong.

 Kintaro’s story is believed to have been based on the life of a warrior called Sakata no Kintoki (坂田公時) who lived during the Heian Period (794-1185).
 There is a shrine, called Kintoki Shrine (公時神社 or 金時神社), dedicated to Kintaro at the foot of Hakone‘s Mt.
 Kintoki.